-The Ministry of Health and Sanitation notified the Hospital Superintendent and Laboratory Scientific Officer of the hospital ahead of the safeguards team screening exercise.
-The Ministry's Engineer visited the hospital and the Engineer together with the Hospital Authorities jointly selected the site.
-The safeguards team from IHPAU undertook a joint site visit with the District Health Sister 1 and a Laboratory Technician and discussed safeguards interventions that will be implemented as part of the project including health and safety issues and the GBV/SEA/SH issues and how they will be handled (see Appendix C: Plate 1 to 4 for site visit pictures).
+Engineer visited the hospital and the Engineer together with the Hospital Authorities jointly selected the site.
+The safeguards team from IHPAU undertook a joint site visit with a Laboratory Technician and discussed safeguards interventions that will be implemented as part of the project including health and safety issues and the GBV/SEA/SH issues and how they will be handled (see Appendix C: Plate 1 and 2 for site visit pictures).